-- a) All Players who are participating in any capacity in any IIHF Competition specified in IIHF Bylaw 1; - b) Any other Player who, by virtue of an IIHF Competition Accreditation or other contractual arrangement, or otherwise as specifically specified by the IIHF, is subject to IIHF jurisdiction.
+- a) All Players who are participating in any capacity in any IIHF Competition specified in IIHF Bylaw 1, until a date 12 months following their last participation in any IIHF Competition; - b) Any other Player who, by virtue of an IIHF Competition Accreditation or other contractual arrangement, or otherwise as specifically specified by the IIHF, is subject to IIHF jurisdiction.

-Any provision not specifically addressed in this Anti-Doping Code shall be governed and controlled in accordance with the 2021 WADA Code and the relevant and applicable WADA International Standards.
+Any provision not specifically addressed in these Anti-Doping Regulations shall be governed and controlled in accordance with the 2021 WADA Code and the relevant and applicable WADA International Standards.